mui/mui-x/docs/data/data-grid/pagination/pagination.md

 1. The actual row count is fetched from the server lazily and provided to the Grid using the `rowCount` prop.
 The `estimatedRowCount` prop will be ignored once the `rowCount` prop is set to a positive value.
 2. The user has already reached the estimated last page and the actual row count is still not available, in that case, the Grid could take the help of the `hasNextPage='false'` to know that the last page is fetched and try to set a value like in the unknown row count use case.

 The following example demonstrates the use of the `estimatedRowCount` and `hasNextPage` props to handle the case when the actual row count is not initially available.
 The actual row count is `1000` but the Grid is initially provided with an estimated row count of `100`.

 The Grid keeps fetching the next page until `hasNextPage` is `false` or the actual row count is provided to the Grid lazily, you can do that by clicking the "Set Row Count" button.

 {{"demo": "ServerPaginationGridEstimated.js", "bg": "inline"}}

+:::warning
+The `hasNextPage` must not be set to `false` until there are _actually_ no records left to fetch, because when `hasNextPage` becomes `false`, the Grid considers this as the last page and tries to set the `rowCount` value to a finite value.
 :::

+:::info

 🌍 **Localization of the estimated row count**